grinnell-cs/csc151-dh/pages/handouts.md

 ## Teaching, grading, and such

 [On teaching and learning](teaching)
-  : A bit of philosophy (more or less)
+  : A bit of philosophy (more or less).

 [Grading](grading)
   : More details on grading processes (and a bit on the underlying philosophy).